Inhomogeneous conformal field theory out of equilibrium: Introduction

-with $H_{0} = \int_{-L/2}^{L/2} \dd x\, v_{0} [T_{+}(x) + T_{-}(x)]$ and $Q_{0} = Q$ for constants $v_{0} > 0$, $\b_{0} > 0$, and $\m_{0} \in \mathbb{R}$ and transformed observables $\tilde{\cO}_{j}(t_{j})$ evolving in a non-trivial way due to the inhomogeneous dynamics.
+with $H_{0} = \int_{-L/2}^{L/2} \dd x\, v_{0} [T_{+}(x) + T_{-}(x)]$ and $Q_{0} = Q$ for constants $v_{0} > 0$, $\b_{0} > 0$, and $\m_{0} \in \mathbb{R}$ and transformed operators $\tilde{\cO}_{j}(t_{j})$ evolving in a non-trivial way due to the inhomogeneous dynamics.
 More precisely, $v_{0}$, $\b_{0}$, $\m_{0}$, and $\tilde{\cO}_{j}$ are given by explicit formulas involving $v(x)$, $\b(x)$, $\m(x)$, and $\cO_{j}$ with the non-trivial time evolution encoded in a natural generalization of the usual light-cone coordinates.
 The key to this is to flatten out the profiles and the velocity using diffeomorphisms and smooth maps represented on the Hilbert space of the theory, in generalization of \cite{GLM} for homogeneous dynamics.
 This recipe is powerful since, using known results for standard CFT in the literature, one can compute the r.h.s.\ of \eqref{recipe_introduction} in many cases by exact analytical means, not only in the thermodynamic limit $L \to \io$ but also for $L < \io$.
-In particular, as $L \to \io$, which will be our focus, the constants $v_{0}$, $\b_{0}$, and $\m_{0}$ can be replaced by new arbitrary values $v > 0$, $\b > 0$, and $\m \in \mathbb{R}$, see \cite{GLM, GaKo}.
-Finally, \eqref{recipe_introduction} becomes a recipe for computing equilibrium expectations in inhomogeneous CFT by setting $\b(x) = \b$ and $\m(x) = \m$.
+In particular, as $L \to \io$, which will be our focus, the constants $v_{0}$, $\b_{0}$, and $\m_{0}$ will not directly appear in any results.
+This agrees with the physical intuition that infinite-volume results for local operators should only depend locally on $v(x)$, $\beta(x)$, and $\mu(x)$ (see Remark~\ref{Remark:v_0_b_0_m_0} for more details).
+Note also that \eqref{recipe_introduction} becomes a recipe for computing equilibrium expectations in inhomogeneous CFT by setting $\b(x) = \b$ and $\m(x) = \m$.